codess-aus/DP-900/nonrelational.md

 Azure Cosmos Account -> Database -> Container -> Item

 Cosmos DB Table API supports multi-region writes and read replicas.
 You can configure read replicas in a Cosmos DB account to multiple regions, including support to create multi-region writes.

+The type of account to create is specified when you create an Azure Cosmos DB by selecting the API type.

+You can configure an account without multiple databases of the same type, but you must create a separate account for each type of database you want to support.

+Azure Cosmos DB account serverless mode is not supported for all Cosmos DB APIs.
+It is supported for Cosmos DB Core (SQL) API only.

+You cannot apply the free tier discount when creating a serverless mode account.
+In addition, the serverless mode does not support multi-master writes or geo-redundancy.

+You can have up to one free tier Azure Cosmos DB account per Azure subscription.
+You can request a free tier account for any account type.

+**Azure Cosmos explorer(()) lets you set up temporary or permanent read or read-write access to your database.
+You can also use Azure Cosmos explorer to run queries, store procedures and triggers, and view their results.
+You can share query results with other users who do not have access to Azure portal or subscription.

 You should use the **MongoDB API** to store JSON documents.
 This API is compatible with MongoDB, which is a document database that stores semi-structured data in JSON format.
 A document usually contains all data from an entity, and each document can have different fields Of data.